suisuyy/learn/doc/note/linuxnote.md

 # auto task
 ## auto at gui login
-vim ~/.xprofile # note dont put sleep there ,it will stuck gui startup
+vim ~/.xprofile # note dont put sleep there ,it will stuck gui startup, use something like this bash -c "sleep 4; bash ~/.autostart" &

+them edit .autostart file